tloredo/AAS231-CosmicPopulations/README.md

 * Update the `conda` command-line package manager in a terminal/shell session by running `conda update conda`.  **Note:** There is an important bug in the current Anaconda/Miniconda versions of `conda`, so unless you've done this update very recently, you *must* do it now.
 The update command may report that it is changing your Anaconda package to a "custom" version.
 This will not be a problem; when Anaconda is updated, your installation will eventually synchronize with it.

-* Define and install the `cospop18` environment by using `conda` at the command line as follows (here "$" represents the prompt):
+* Define and install the `cospop18` environment by using `conda` at the command line as follows (here "$" represents the prompt).
+During installation, you may see instructions displayed about setting up `dbus`; this is a Linux application communication tool that we won't be using, so you may safely ignore these instructions.

 ```
 $ conda create -n CosPop18 python=3.6 anaconda pystan r-essentials rstudio rpy2 r-reticulate
 ```

 * You may omit `rpy2` and `r-reticulate` in that command if you wish.
 These provide access to R from Python ([RPy2](https://rpy2.readthedocs.io/en/version_2.8.x/)) and to Python from R ([Reticulate](https://rstudio.github.io/reticulate/)).
 We don't plan to use them during the workshop, but since we will use Python and R, you may want to experiment with them.
-During installation, you may see instructions displayed about setting up `dbus`; this is a Linux application communication tool that we won't be using, so you may safely ignore these instructions.

 * Verify that the environment works by activating it.
 Activation runs a shell script that changes environment variables in the current shell.
 This will likely display a lot of environment variable values on your terminal; this is fine (as long as there are no errors).